Vyral/base-template/_posts/2021-04-14-5-reasons-why-springtime-in-tulsa-is-so-wonderful.md

 date: 2021-04-14 00:00:00
 tags:
   - Real Estate
-excerpt: Here’s a list of my favorite things about the springtime in Tulsa.
+excerpt: These are a few of my favorite things about the springtime in Tulsa.
 enclosure:
 pullquote: >-
   These refreshing and sunny days have made me begin to think about all the